1and1/oneandone-cloudserver-module-ansible/README.md

 ### Ansible Playbooks

-Ansible leverages YAML manifest files called Playbooks.
+Ansible uses YAML manifest files called Playbooks.
 The Playbook will describe the infrastructure to build and is processed from top down.
 Here is a simple Playbook that will provision two identical servers:

 `example.yml`: